-In 2017, the London Branch prepared a questionnaire that was sent to UK suppliers where pbb London Branch assessed a greater risk of exposure under the Act.
-That questionnaire was again distributed to suppliers during the course of 2018.
-That questionnaire has now been integrated into the new supplier / service provider procurement process within pbb London Branch.
+The London Branch has prepared a questionnaire that has been sent to UK suppliers where pbb London Branch assessed a greater risk of exposure under the Act.
+That questionnaire was initially distributed to suppliers during the course of in 2017, 2018 and again in 2021.
+The questionnaire has been integrated into the new supplier / service provider procurement process within pbb London Branch.

-Pbb London Branch will continue to monitor legal developments in relation to the prevention of slavery, bonded labour and human trafficking and update its own controls and practices accordingly.
+More generally and extending beyond the London Branch specifically, pbb will continue to monitor legal developments in relation to the prevention of slavery, bonded labour and human trafficking and update its own controls and practices accordingly across its geographical areas of operation (being Europe and the United States).